• Skip to main content

 • ¼ cup dry white wine

-• 28 oz can original baked beans do not drain
+• 1 28 oz can original baked beans, not drained

 • ½ cup chicken broth